 How to make yourself more employable as a graduate.

-A cover letter is where you get your chance to stand out from everyone else.
-HR might have seen your resume and you might have the same experience as another candidate, but lucky for you, you’ve added a cover letter.
+A cover letter is where you can stand out from everyone else.
+HR might have seen your resume, and you might have the same experience as another candidate, but lucky for you, you’ve added a cover letter.
 Here are some further tips:

-• Keep it short and simple; try to keep it under a page.
+• Keep it short and simple; keep it under a page.

 • In the first paragraph, introduce yourself and show how you heard of the company and how they might know you.

-• In the second paragraph, write about your personal and professional qualities that you could bring to the job.
-Entice the reader and show them why they should consider you for this position.
-Avoid re-writing your resume in this paragraph – be creative but also be professional.
+• In the second paragraph, write about the personal and professional qualities you could bring to the job.
+Entice the reader and explain why they should consider you for this position.
+Avoid re-writing your resume in this paragraph – be creative and professional.

-• In the closing paragraph, be sure to add your contact information and say something along the lines of “I’d like to thank you for giving me the opportunity to apply for this position”.
+• In the closing paragraph, add your contact information and say, “I’d like to thank you for allowing me to apply for this position”.
 Show them that you appreciate their time in considering you.

 Do you use social media?
-The age of social media is upon us and hiring managers realize that.
+The age of social media is upon us, and hiring managers realise that.
 Many will look at their pile of applicants and fill in a Google search to see what comes up.
-Job seekers can use social media to follow their prospective employers on sites such as Twitter, Facebook, LinkedIn, YouTube or Google+.
-They can use this extra knowledge to gain more information about their company, see which qualities they desire and put together a more effective application.
-Who knows, following a company on Twitter might score you an interview!
+Job seekers can use social media to follow prospective employers on sites like Twitter, Facebook, LinkedIn, YouTube or Google+.
+They can use this extra knowledge to gain more information about their company, see which qualities they desire and put together a more practical application.
+Following a company on Twitter might score you an interview!

-They were more impressed by a candidate’s personal website than any other type of personal branding tool.
+They were more impressed by a candidate’s website than any other personal branding tool.

-Use your website to showcase your skills and knowledge related to the career field you desire.
+Use your website to showcase your skills and knowledge related to your desired career field.
 Take your time with the site.
-Do not rush to add half-baked content.
-For starters, attempt to add one quality piece of work (i.e., art piece, article, blog post, lines of code and etc.), once a week to slowly build up your site.
+Take your time adding half-baked content.
+First, attempt to add one quality piece of work (i.e., art piece, article, blog post, lines of code, etc.) once a week to build up your site slowly.

-This is closely linked to point one.
-Once you have worked out how to enhance your CV, you might find that you need to develop new skills or areas of expertise in order to achieve your goals.
-This could mean going on training or professional development courses.
+It is closely linked to point one.
+Once you have worked out how to enhance your CV, you may need to develop new skills or areas of expertise to achieve your goals.
+It could mean going on training or professional development courses.
 There are many different courses on offer.
-Choose something that you will enjoy and that will be useful in the future.
+Choose something you will enjoy that will be useful in the future.

-Although it is easy to become single minded when looking for a job, it is important to constantly reassess the situation.
-Are you sure that you really want to work in the field for which you are applying?
-If you have any doubts, perhaps it’s time to come up with an alternative plan.
-There are many other ways of finding fulfilling work apart from doing a permanent job.
-Many scholars have portfolio careers where they work for a number of different universities, perhaps doing freelance tutoring or exam marking as well.
+Although it is easy to become single-minded when looking for a job, it is vital to reassess the situation constantly.
+Do you want to work in the field for which you are applying?
+If you have any doubts, let’s devise an alternative plan.
+There are many other ways of finding fulfilling work besides a permanent job.
+Many scholars have portfolio careers where they work for several universities, perhaps doing freelance tutoring or exam marking.

-There are fifty registered and accredited public TVET Colleges in South Africa which operate on more than 264 campuses spread across the rural and urban areas of the country.
+There are fifty registered and accredited public TVET Colleges in South Africa, which operate on more than 264 campuses spread across the rural and urban areas of the country.
 Public TVET Colleges are established and operated under the authority of the Continuing Education and Training Act 16 of 2006 and resort under the Department of Higher Education and Training.
-Public TVET Colleges are subsidised by the state with approximately R6billion per year.
+The state subsidises public TVET Colleges with approximately R6 billion annually.

-Public TVET Colleges offer a very wide range of courses/programmes that have been developed to respond to the scarce skills needed by employers.
-Courses vary in duration from a short course of a few hours to formal diploma courses of three years.
-Naturally the costs of the courses also vary considerably but it is important to remember that Department of Higher Education and Training courses are subsidised by 80% of the delivery cost and for the remaining 20% that would be paid by the student, many full bursaries are available.
+Public TVET Colleges offer a wide range of courses/programmes that have been developed to respond to the scarce skills needed by employers.
+Courses vary from a short span of a few hours to formal diploma courses of three years.
+Naturally, the costs of the studies also differ considerably.
+Still, it is essential to remember that Department of Higher Education and Training courses are subsidised by 80% of the delivery cost.
+Many full bursaries are available for the remaining 20% that the student would pay.

 List of Courses